aqeelarshad19/apartment_door_connected/README.md

-# Making your appartment lock smart
+# Making your apartment lock smart

 > During the times of Covid-19, its time to make a contact-less door opener
 >